 Someone who is obese might be noticed briefly, then quickly disregarded on an unconscious level.

 This is unfair, but it is true.

-The reason I mention this is to prepare you for the possibility that as you become healthier and trimmer, you will garner more attention.
+I mention this to prepare you for the possibility that you will garner more attention as you become healthier and trimmer.
 This might make you uncomfortable because it can be a vulnerable sensation.
-But if you know ahead of time that this might happen, it helps make the experience less jarring.
+But if you know this might happen ahead of time, it helps make the experience less jarring.